What can Town Councils do?

 Who we are & what we do

-Northampton Town Council will consist of 25 elected councillors who will serve for a four year term - see the Councillors page for more information.
+Northampton Town Council consists of 25 elected councillors who will serve for a four year term - see the Councillors page for more information.

-The Town Council Office will be located at Northampton Guildhall.
+The Town Council Office is located at Northampton Guildhall.

 Council Meetings - see the council meetings page for more information.